Fifteen minutes sounds too short to matter. It is not β if you understand what 15 minutes at the right biological moment actually does to your body.

 The case for 15 minutes in the morning is not primarily about efficiency.
 It is about timing.

 Vitale and Weydahl (2017, PMID 31938759) reviewed the relationship between exercise timing and circadian biology across multiple studies and confirmed a consistent pattern: exercise delivered at the right phase of the circadian cycle produces stronger circadian entrainment than the same exercise performed at a suboptimal time.
 Morning exercise is particularly effective at this because it coincides with (or immediately follows) the cortisol awakening peak, which is the bodyβs primary daily zeitgeber β a biological time cue that anchors the entire 24-hour cycle.
+The review specifically documented that consistent morning movement aligned the sleep-wake axis, the core-temperature rhythm, and the hormonal pulse patterns more reliably than evening sessions of equal duration.

 What this means practically is that a 15-minute morning session at consistent timing does something a sporadic longer session cannot: it trains the biological clock itself.
 Over weeks of consistent morning training, the body learns to anticipate the exercise stimulus, begins mobilizing cortisol slightly earlier, and gradually aligns all downstream hormonal and metabolic systems β including sleep timing, hunger cycles, and energy availability β with the morning activity window.
+Someone who has trained at 7am for six months rarely needs an alarm anymore; their cortisol rhythm has shifted to do the waking work that external cues used to provide.

 The Hormonal Morning Window: Cortisol and Fat Mobilization